Cortisone Injection for OA Knee Pain

 17 February 2018 Modified by Helen Potter FACP

-Corticosteroid injection is approved as an adjunct, short-term treatment for pain relief in patients with knee osteoarthritis (OA).
-But repeat injections or long-term use are not supported by current evidence.
+Corticosteroid injections are approved as a short-term treatment for pain relief in patients with knee osteoarthritis (OA).
+Repeat injections, or long-term use, are not supported by current evidence.

 If required for pain relief short term:

 - Should be no more than four injections in a single joint in a year, because of increased risk of cartilage damage